LemuelVelez/ssg-task-manager/README.md

 ## Overview

 This web application is designed to assist the Supreme Student Government (SSG) in managing tasks, tracking attendance, and monitoring member participation.
 It allows for seamless task assignment, proof of duty (via selfies), and task submission tracking, all within an intuitive and mobile-friendly interface.
-The system also includes offline functionality to ensure accessibility and continuity even without internet access.

 The app empowers the SSG President to assign and monitor tasks, approve member submissions, and ensure that members remain actively engaged in their responsibilities.